shivercube/node-utils/README.markdown

 ## License

-The BSD License

-Refer to LICENSE for more information.
+All code, unless otherwise specified, is licensed under the BSD License (refer to NOTICE).